Smooth one-dimensional topological field theories are vector bundles with connection: Representations of the smooth path category of a manifold

 Reparametrize~$\gamma_i$ by~$\tilde\gamma_i(t):=\gamma_i(T(t+i-1)/N)$ and let~$\ell_i\colon [0,T/N]\to \R^n$ denote the affine path of length~$1$ starting at~$\gamma_i(0)$ with velocity~$\dot{\gamma}_i(0)=v_i$.
 By Hadamard's lemma there is a smooth function~$g_i$ with $\gamma_i(s)-\ell_i(s)=s^2 g_i(s)$.
 Define $G\colon [0,1]\to \End(V)$ by $G(t):=F(\tilde\gamma_i|_{[0,t]})$.
 Using that $\tilde{\gamma}_i(s)= \ell_i(s(T/N))+s^2(T^2/N^2)g_i(s(T^2/N^2))$ and applying Hadamard's lemma to~$G$ we obtain

 for some function $G_2\colon [0,1]\to \End(V)$.
 The~$O(N^{-2})$ estimate comes from Taylor's formula and the fact that the original domain of definition~$[0,T]$ is compact, so a uniform estimate can be given for the coefficient before~$(T/N)^2$.
-The claimed form of the derivative~$G'(0)$ follows from Lemma~\ref{lem:lin} and an argument in Lemma~B.2 of Schreiber and Waldorf~\cite{SchreiberWaldorf} (reproduced in the next paragraph) to show that $A_{\gamma_i}(v_i)=A_{\ell_i}(v_i)$.
+The claimed form of the derivative~$G'(0)$ follows from \cref{lem:lin} and an argument in Schreiber--Waldorf~\cite[Lemma~B.2]{SchreiberWaldorf} (reproduced in the next paragraph) to show that $A_{\gamma_i}(v_i)=A_{\ell_i}(v_i)$.